 Activate individualized pathways, curricular innovation and enhanced interprofessional training.

 Expectations for health science professionals are changing.
-Society is demanding better, more flexible and less expensive ways to train professionals and graduates, and also expects those students to reflect the growing diversity of the population.
+Society is demanding better, more flexible and less expensive ways to train professionals and graduates.
 By embracing and acting on trends in higher education, we can distinguish ourselves from other health science centers.

 Create more personalized professional training opportunities to position graduates as leaders in emerging health care delivery models.